Then Crisis on Infinite Earths happened and rebooted Diana's history. So let's see what the new take on Wonder Woman has brought us since.

-It may seem contradictory to some of you that I am okay with a swimsuit bottom but not with a French cut thong.
+As we entered the 1990s, tweaks started happening to Wonder Woman's uniform.
+It wasn't overt at first, but it seemed that different artists, both in her own books and in other comics where she would guest star, were progressively lowering the placement of her top and were also shrinking her shorts to show more skin.
+As time went on, it truly did become more like a bathing suit as some folks had criticized in the past.
+And finally, some artists made sure that Diana was actually wearing a French cut thong.It may seem contradictory to some of you that I am okay with a swimsuit bottom but not with a French cut thong.
 Sorry, that's how I feel.
 There's a difference between 1, Wonder Woman keeping her legs free and being unembarrassed by her female form, and 2, Diana dressing in an overtly-sexual manner as if she's trying to distract everyone from her face, friend and foe alike.
 Some of the stories during this time were very good but it was hard to get some folks to understand that when they saw art that seemed focused on eye candy.
 I realize sex sells, but come on.

 Another thing that happened in the 90s was the belief that any cool hero, anti-hero or vigilante needed to be decked out in black leather and/or to throw a jacket on them as an accessory.
 Some also seemed to enjoy pouches and shoulder pads in an alarming way.
 Diana was a victim of this trend.

-Diana decided not to simply retire however.
+Years back, there had been a brief storyline where Diana had lost the mantle of Wonder Woman to a redhead Amazon named Orana.
+In the 1990s, the story was represented and updated, introducing Diana to a new redhead Amazon rival named Artemis (get it?
+Artemis = Diana).
+A contest was held and Artemis wound up winning the mantle of Wonder Woman.
+She wore the same new French cut thong that Diana had been sporting.
+Since she didn't have super powers of flight and such, she was given winged sandals and armed herself with a bow and arrow.Diana decided not to simply retire however.
 She wasn't Wonder Woman anymore, but she could still live the life of a hero.
 So she got a hair cut, a black outfit, wore a jacket with stars on it, and apparently had someone custom make her a “WW” belt.
 And this outfit...
 Where do I even friggin’ begin?
 The lame jacket that has no pockets nor zipper nor buttons and cannot possibly close in front?
 The weird, teeny-tiny boots?
 The bra replacing a shirt?
 Or how about the weird double-belt around Diana’s stomach?
 Is that for protection or has she tightened it so that she doesn’t fall into the temptation of ever eating?

 People who complain about the classic suit not being a practical uniform need to get a look at this.
 Black leather does not automatically mean "realistic."
 There's nothing really interesting about this outfit and, worst of all, there's nothing in this style that speaks to Diana.
 Even if she were not Wonder Woman, Diana was the same person we'd known for many years, a warrior who was also a teacher at heart.
 None of that feeling or atmosphere can be found in this wardrobe, there's nothing of the optimism and hope that Diana represents.
 You want her to wear something that makes it clear she's no longer "Wonder Woman," fine.
 But it should still look like something the character would choose to wear.